spring-attic/spring-data-jdbc-ext/README.md

 # Building

-NOTE: Before you build the project you will need to download the necessary Oracle jars and place them in the lib directory of the spring-data-oracle module.
-See spring-data-oracle/lib/README.txt for more details on how to obtain these jars.
+NOTE: Before you build the project you will need to download the necessary Oracle jars and import them into your local Maven repository.
+See spring-data-oracle/README.txt for more details on how to obtain and install these jars.

 Spring Data JDBC Extensions uses Gradle as its build system.
 To build the project run: